Buying a business in Costa Rica

 Review current stock ownership, possible pledges, and stockholder and board resolutions not on public record.
 The same attorney can check these items.

+Check the financials.
 These records should clearly show the true income and expense situation.
 They should show fixed and liquid assets, intangibles such as a business name, and short-and long-term liabilities.
 This accounting should also include the mandatory tax accounting books with updated information.
 A certified public accountant (CPA) licensed in Costa Rica should check these items for you.

 Business Tax Situation